Bootcamp-AI/binder-postgres1/project01-data-modeling-with-postgres/README.md

 # Project data modeling with PostgreeSQL

-This project is the first project of the Data Engineer Nanodegree in Udacity.
+This project is the first project of the Data Engineer Nanodegree in Bootcamp AI.

 ### Introduction
 A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new